tory24/100Days-of-code/100-Second.md

 ### Day 23 February 15, 2021
 **Today's Progress**: Finished the Mandalorian Helmet, then began work on my digital resume again.

 **Thoughts**: Found it hard to stop working on the little CSS project I'm doing.
 But it's not super useful when compared to trying to make a digital portfolio.
 So worked a bit on improving that.
 I guess some of the CSS may come in handy later down the track.
+I thought of an idea for a portfolio that may double as both a way to promote myself & demonstrate various skills, like knowledge of CRUD, and how to utilise a RESTful API.

 **Link(s) to Work**: [Mandalorian Github](https://github.com/tory24/mandalorian-minimalist)

-**Time**: 4 hours
+**Time**: 3 hours

 ### Day 22 February 12, 2021